elmah/www/index.md

 Once ELMAH has been dropped into a running web application and configured appropriately, you get the following facilities without changing a single line of your code:

   * Logging of nearly all unhandled exceptions.
-  * A web page to remotely view the entire log of recoded exceptions.
+  * A web page to remotely view the entire log of recorded exceptions.
   * A web page to remotely view the full details of any one logged exception, including colored stack traces.
   * In many cases, you can review the original [yellow screen of death](http://en.wikipedia.org/wiki/Yellow_Screen_of_Death#ASP.NET) that ASP.NET generated for a given exception, even with `customErrors` mode turned on.
   * An e-mail notification of each error at the time it occurs.